allmeidaapedro/Credit-Risk-Prediction-German-Bank/README.md

 <img src="images/cross_val.png">

 4. I tuned Random Forest model with Bayesian Search because it uses probabilistic models to intelligently explore the hyperparameter space, balancing exploration and exploitation.
 An important point here was to define a class_weight hyperparameter, such that the estimator was able to better learn the patterns in minority target class (bad risk customers).
 5. I evaluated the results and looked at precision-recall trade-off.
 Once the project aim is to predict as many as possible bad risk customers, recall is the metric of interest.
-Thus, I selected a threshold that provided a 0.8 recall without significantly compromising the precision score, getting the final model with satisfying results!
-In fact, the precision fell down just 0.01 (from 0.49 to 0.48) while the sensitivity increased at 0.12 (from o.68 to 0.8).
+Thus, I selected a threshold that provided a 0.8 recall without significantly compromising the precision score, getting a final model with satisfying results!
+The predictions were made by comparing the model's estimated probabilities of being bad risk with this threshold.
+If it is greater than the threshold the instance is classified as positive, else negative.
+In fact, the precision fell down just 0.01 (from 0.49 to 0.48) while the sensitivity increased at 0.12 (from 0.68 to 0.8).

 Classification report before precision-recall trade-off balancing: